sdr-enthusiasts/docker-radarvirtuel/README.md

 - Your ADS-B station can be on the same machine as this application, or on a different machine.
 - Similarly, it doesn't matter if you are using a Containerized or non-Containerized setup.

-2. The use of this connector also assumes that you have installed `Docker` and `Docker-compose` on the machine you want to run `Docker-RadarVirtuel` on.
+2. The use of this connector also assumes that you have installed `Docker` and `Docker-compose` on the machine you want to run `RadarVirtuel` on.
 - For instructions on installing Docker, and (if you want) installing `readsb` and other ADS-B data collectors, please follow Mike Nye's excellent [gitbook](https://mikenye.gitbook.io/ads-b/).
 - For the RadarVirtuel container to work with an existing non-Containerized ADS-B station, please follow at least the 3 chapters in the `Setting up the host system` section.

 3. Last, you will need to get a `FEEDER_KEY` to identify your station to RadarVirtuel.
-You can get this key by emailing support@adsbnetwork.com.
-When doing so, please provide the following information:
-- Your Lat / Lon in decimal degrees
-- Mention that you are using a Docker setup
-- Your nearest major airport (4 letter ICAO code, for example "KBOS" or "EGGL")
-- A quick introduction to yourself, and how you heard about RadarVirtuel
-- If approved, you will receive a key that will look like this: `xxxx:123456ABCDEF123456ABCDEF`
+See the "What is it?" section above for instructions on how to get this key.

 ## Stand-alone Installation
 For a stand-alone installation on a machine with an existing ADS-B receiver, you can simply do this: